Skip to main content

 Plugin frames will now extend to the bottom of the screen, overlapping the safe area inset.
 Therefore, some plugins will experience user interface issues if the inset is not properly handled.

-BuildFire will automatically apply padding to the body of every plugin.
+Buildfire will automatically apply padding to the body of every plugin.
 In addition, an HTML attribute will be applied to devices that use safe areas.
 This will be sufficient for most plugins, but not all.
 To disable the padding, override the padding-bottom of the body tag, using !important.

 To make your plugin(s) conform to the new standard, please see the following instructions.
 The platform update will roll out in such a way that your changes will not apply until the aforementioned date.